 The current story of history of Sanskrit is plain rubbish.
+Avestan was not Sanskrit.
 Sanskrit did not exist before the Greeks.
-All the Sanskrit books were Persia Zend, Gatas, and Vendidad rewritten in the newly invented Sanskrit.
+All the Sanskrit books were Persia Zend, Gatas, and Vendidad rewritten in the newly minted Sanskrit.
 They have only Avestan and Valmiki.
-The excavated Grandhika literature has an entirely different story to tell.
+The excavated Valmiki portions have an entirely different story to tell.